geometric-intelligence/my28brains/README.md

 ## 🎤 We are developing AI to transform the field of NeuroImaging and Womens' Brain Health: See our Beginner-Friendly Public Talk at Brass Bear Brewing ##

 [![BBB Talk](/images/bbb_thumbnail.png)](https://youtu.be/BsdNQUcwb1M)
+Visual on thumbnail slide taken from: Caitlin M Taylor, Laura Pritschet, and Emily G Jacobs.
+The scientific body of knowledge–whose body does it serve?
+A spotlight on oral contraceptives and women’s health factors in neuroimaging.
+Frontiers in neuroendocrinology, 60:100874, 2021.

 ## 💥 Poster Coming Soon ##